-FIRST AIRBRONE (FAB), started off in 2017 by wind power developers and robotics specialists.
+FIRST AIRBRONE (FAB), was created by wind power developers and robotics specialists.
 The design and technology were top down driven in that we saw value to wind power operators, concluded what could be the appropriate price tag and mode of operation, and that in large part defined the boundaries and challenges for development.

 The premise was quite straight forward: wind power is money made of AIR FLOW, by huge unmanned and remotely located structures which battle the elements day in and day out.
 It follows that currently untapped AERIAL DATA with significant operational, maintenance and management impact, exists throughout wind farms.
 And it is only natural then, that an unmanned AIRBORNE PLATFORM could contribute significant value by collecting and analyzing that data.

 Our PERFORMANCE service, enabled by our patented Windborne sensor is one such example in which we answer a very straight forward question which is a given in other generation technologies: WHAT IS THE ENERGETIC VALUE IN THE RAW MATERIAL HARVESTED BY WIND TURBINES?